boxgrinder/boxgrinder.org/blog/2011-09-01-boxgrinder-build-0-9-6-released.md

 We continue our rapid development and release another minor update to BoxGrinder Build today: **0.9.6**.

-This release includes mostly bugfixes, but we have also a neat surprise for you, read on.
+This release includes mostly bugfixes, but we also have a neat surprise for you, read on.

 # What's new in 0.9.6?

 ## GRUB fixes

-We discovered some small issue which could prevent running Xen/KVM/VMware appliances which used GRUB Legacy.
+We discovered some small issues which could prevent Xen/KVM/VMware appliances which used GRUB Legacy from running.
 Fixed!

 ## File section support

-Many of you requested some easy way of including selected files into appliance, for example scripts.
-Our answer so far was:
+Many of you requested an easy way of including selected files into appliance, for example scripts.
+Our answer thusfar was:

-1. Add your stuff to post section, or
+1. Add your stuff to the post section, or
 2. Create an RPM (which is fairly simple!) and add it to your packages list.

 Now this is over!
-Let me introduce files section:
+Let me introduce the files section:

     name: jeos-f16
     summary: fedora 16